Vendee Globe 2012-13: Francois Gabart breaks solo record

 "But you could not afford to take a moment off.
 You need a lot of energy, a lot of hard work and willingness to do well."

-who became the first person to sail around the world non-stop in both directions, was lying sixth on Sunday.
+The 52-year-old Golding, who became the first person to sail around the world non-stop in both directions, was lying sixth on Sunday.

 Golding was leading the Vendee Globe four years ago when his yacht lost its mast in the Southern Ocean.
 He abandoned the race and sailed under jury rig to Perth, Australia.
 He finished seventh in 2000-01, the edition that made a household name of MacArthur.